Heathage/Comp120-TinkeringAudio/README.md

       - As well as other player actions found in games.
 3. Tone variations are expected by method of procedual generation.

+### How to use:-
+When you open the unity project you may find that the correct scene has not been loaded.
+Please open the Audio scene and then play the scene.
+You will need to use headphones.
+WASD for movement.

 ### Done
 1. Created a playable area for a user to explore the different sound effects.
 2. Tones now player dependant on the player actions.